 Before you agree to pay any old debt you should ask the debt collector to prove the debt is legitimate.
 With the buying and selling of old debts, the proof that the debt is valid often vanishes along the way.
 Without that proof, the debt collector may not have the right to collect any money from you.
 There are some simple letters you can send to the debt collector to ask them to prove the validity of the debt.
 See this or have a friend help you to send one of these letters.

 I realize this situation may be confusing, especially with your memory issues, but don’t panic and certainly don’t make any promise to pay the old debt before we can identify that the debt warrants payment.

 It is very frustrating that so many older people who struggle with other issues find themselves paying back money claimed to be owed by debt collectors.
 Paying back debts you don’t owe simply robs you of the limited money you have on hand.

 Each state has a specific statute of limitations.
 This means after a certain period of time the creditor could not legally sue you over an old expired debt.
 However, collectors do it all the time because consumers rarely fight back so the creditor wins by default.
 I would urge you to discuss your specific situation with a lawyer licensed in your state.

 Speaking of the law, if you have little left in the way of assets and no money to pay these debts, you may be what people typically call judgment proof.
 That means you could be sued over the old debts if they are valid and still enforceable, but if you have limited income and assets the creditor may not be able to collect even if they did win in court.

 Steve Rhode is the Get Out of Debt Guy.
 He’s been helping people with personal finance troubles through advice and education since 1994.
-If you would like to ask a question, visit Get Out of Debt and let Steve help you for free.

 Have a debt question?
 Ask our Experts!